 In 1992, OSHA created the bloodborne pathogens standard to help protect workers from the potential health hazards caused by bloodborne pathogens.
 It outlines what employers are responsible for when it comes to keeping their employees safe.

-One requirement of the bloodborne pathogens standard is proper labeling.
-You can greatly decrease the risk of exposure by clearly labeling any container that has at any point held blood, OPIMs, or even contaminated laundry.
-These items must be marked with a warning label that includes the universal biohazard symbol and the word ‘Biohazard’.
+For example, proper labeling can greatly decrease the risk of exposure by clearly labeling any container that has at any point held blood, OPIMs, or even contaminated laundry.

-Another important stipulation which aims to reduce the risk of exposure deals with the proper disposal of contaminated waste products.
-Liquid waste (also referred to as regulated waste) and sharp objects need to be disposed of separately, in containers that cater to the potential issues associated with the transport and containment of the materials.
+Another important stipulation that aims to reduce the risk of exposure to OPIMs deals with the proper disposal of contaminated waste products.
 Proper disposal of contaminated materials will ensure a safe workplace.

 Proper Disposal of OPIMs

-Regulated wastes must be put in containers that are closable and safely constructed to eliminate possible leaks.
+Regulated Wastes: These are required to be put in containers that are closable and safely constructed to eliminate possible leaks.
 They must be labeled or properly color-coded according to the bloodborne pathogens standard.

-Sharp objects need to be placed in proper containers that are puncture resistant before disposal.
-This ensures they can be safely handled during transport and once they are out of your hands.
+Sharp Objects: Sharps need to be placed in proper containers that are puncture-resistant before disposal.
+This ensures they can be safely handled during transport once they are out of your hands.